6 Common Myths About Sex After 50 You Need to Stop Believing

 There is no age limit on sexuality, but for people age 50 and over, sexual satisfaction depends more on the overall quality of the relationship than it does for younger couples.
 According to a University of Michigan National Poll on Healthy Aging, surveying adults 65-80, nearly three in four older adults (73%) indicated they were satisfied with their sex life.
-(Plus, research reveals that having sex at least once a week can help you live longer.)

 As a man ages, he loses his ability to get an erection.

 Aging itself is not a cause of erectile dysfunction.
 However, diminishing hormone levels do precipitate some changes.
 A man may need more physical stimulation to become aroused, and his erection may not be quite as firm as when he was younger—but sex is no less pleasurable.

 Emotional and psychological factors are responsible for a woman’s lack of interest in sex at midlife and beyond.

 Physical factors can play an even larger role.
 According to the North American Menopause Society, hormonal changes at menopause can affect a woman’s sexual response.
 Low estrogen levels can result in vaginal dryness, causing discomfort during sex.
 And in some women, lower testosterone levels can mean a lack of energy and a weaker sex drive.
 Other women find their interest in sex increases after menopause, due, in part, to a shift in the ratio of testosterone to estrogen and progesterone.

 Masturbation diminishes your ability to enjoy sex with a partner.

 Masturbation can increase sexual pleasure, both with and without a partner.
 For women, it helps keep vaginal tissues moist and elastic and boosts hormone levels, which fuels sex drive, says the National Women’s Health Network.
 For men, it helps maintain erectile response.